Mihara/kbd-indicator.el/README.md

 This is an Ubuntu-specific way to solve an Ubuntu-specific problem: When you switch languages to ones that don't use Latin letters, or otherwise have a radically different layout, keyboard shortcuts stop working.
-See [related Ubuntu bug][bug] -- which was supposedly fixed, but keeps reemerging anyway.
+See the [related Ubuntu bug][bug] -- which was supposedly fixed, but keeps reemerging anyway.

+Generally, with Emacs, even fixing the bug for good won't be enough: While a clever system input method can guess that when you type `C-x` and have a Russian language selected, you mean `C-x` and not `C-ч`, you might have a keyboard combination like `C-x w`, which will come out as `C-x ц` *anyway,* because you release the modifier key after `C-x`.
+It's best not to use the system language switcher in Emacs at all.

-Generally, in Emacs, you want to use the internal input method anyway, but then you have to remember to never switch the input language in Emacs, and have a separate keystroke to switch it inside Emacs, which is a pain.
+But if you're up to that, you have to remember to never touch the requisite key combination in Emacs, and have a separate keystroke to switch it inside Emacs, which is a pain.

 This dirty hack alleviates this pain, by reaching across Dbus into Ubuntu's keyboard-indicator applet and registering to listen to language change events.